Two Indian scientists are among the first users of James Webb Space Telescope

 Compared to the Hubble Space Telescope, Webb could see the cosmic world at a much broader range of wavelengths.
 In addition, its primary mirror is of 6.5 mt diameter as against Hubble’s 2 mt mirrors.
 Also, its detectors are optimized for longer wavelengths as a result of which it can see radiation from very distant star-forming galaxies.

-“Webb can see young stars deeply embedded in dust that extinguish the light emanating from the stars,” said Purvankar.
+“Webb can see young stars deeply embedded in dust that extinguish the light emanating from the stars,” said Puravankara.

 Check out DH's latest videos